HomeContainersKubernetesHow to

 Upgrading a Kapsule cluster from the Scaleway console

-• You have created a Kubernetes Kapsule cluster running on a Kubernetes version older than the latest release
+• Created a Kubernetes Kapsule cluster running on a Kubernetes version older than the latest release

 1. Click Kubernetes under Containers on the side menu.
 A list of your Kubernetes Kapsule clusters displays.